frederic-perez/AmE-dictionary/data/dictionary.md

 __presure cooker__ _n_ __2__ A situation that subjects one to urgent demands, a hectic pace, or other stressful conditions. _It’s a pandemic breakup.
 Presure cooking._ __3__ A volatile situation.
 __pretense__ _n_ :two::hammer:
 __pretentious__ _adj_ :pencil2:
-__preterm birth__ _n_ Preterm birth (PTB), also known as premature birth, is the birth of a baby at fewer than 37 weeks’ gestational age, as opposed to full term delivery at approximately 40 weeks.
+__preterm birth__ _n_ :two: Preterm birth (PTB), also known as premature birth, is the birth of a baby at fewer than 37 weeks’ gestational age, as opposed to full term delivery at approximately 40 weeks.
 __preternatural__ _n_
 __pretty penny__ _n_ _informal_ A considerable sum of money: _I paid a pretty penny for that ring._
 __pretzel__ _v_ Twist, bend, or contort. _He found the snake pretzeled into a tangle of knots._